mk0kk/devops_cert_excersises/section_4/README.txt

       Find all unique IP addresses from an input file and save the results to an output file.
       The options "-i" and "-o", along with their respective long options are mandatory.
       Mandatory arguments to short options are mandatory for long options too.
+      The file Linux_2k.log can be used as a dummy input file to test the script.

  OPTIONS